 Private foundations can deduct all ordinary and necessary expenses related to their investments, such as advisory fees paid to portfolio managers and other direct investment costs.
 However, if an expense is deducted against investment income, it cannot also be used as an exempt charitable expense to meet the 5% minimum distribution requirement.

 Sometimes, certain expenses serve both investment and exempt charitable purposes.
 In such cases, the foundation should use a reasonable method to allocate these expenses between the two activities.
-Common expenses that may require allocation include legal and accounting fees and compensation for foundation officers.
+Common expenses that may require allocation include accounting fees and compensation for foundation officers.
 The portion of expenses allocated to investment activities can be claimed as an investment expense deduction, while the portion allocated to exempt charitable purposes helps fulfill the annual 5% distribution requirement.
 It's crucial for private foundations to maintain well-organized accounting procedures to track expenses related to investment income and exempt charitable activities, as well as those that require allocation.

 Capital Gains and Losses